 “Processing,” then, is a certain way of moving through experience wherein we learn from that experience and thus change.
 Those who continually process are continually changing.
 Not superficially, by skimming over the tops of things, but deeply, changing from the inside out.

-We can apply this manner of going through experience to our memories as well, approaching various cycles in our lives with an aim to both neutralizing any remaining emotional charge and to understanding those cycles as wholes.
+We can apply this manner of going through experience to our memories as well, approaching various cycles in our lives with an aim to both neutralizing any remaining emotional charge and to understanding those cycles as wholes embedded within larger wholes.

 Always, the goal is to break the pattern, to turn a circle of repeating behavior into a spiral of evolutionary growth.
-For example, if I, as a woman, keep on changing my place of residence every two years (two years is the cycle of Mars), I am using up my assertive male energy in making the external move rather than using it on an inner level, to help me develop my own animus, by learning how to go after what I want.
+For example, if I, as a woman, keep on changing my place of residence every two years (two years is the cycle of Mars), I am using my assertive male energy to make external moves rather than using it on an inner level, to help me develop my own animus, by learning how to go after what I want.

 Always, the goal is freedom.
 Freedom to unfold our own divine natures.
 Freedom from attachment.
 We seek to break our patterns of repetition, to stop running around in circles and evolve into continuous spiraling action.
 This lofty ideal is accomplished by thoroughly immersing ourselves in the here and now.
 We courageously face, embrace, and thus erase! every single point in each situation which, for some reason unknown to us in the beginning of our “processing,” has temporarily stopped us in our evolutionary path.
 As we plumb our feelings we change.
 We learn.
 We grow.
 There is no end to it.